goldin2008/Note/nlp.md

 `Make it work, make it better`:  It is always good to build a model quickly, use it to build a system, then start improvement iterations.

 `Use the wisdom of many`: Every text classification algorithm has its own strengths and weaknesses.
 There is no single algorithm that always works well.
 One way to circumvent this is via ensembling: training multiple classifiers.
+The data is passed through every classifier, and the predictions generated are combined (e.g., majority voting) to arrive at a final class prediction.

 ### NER ###
 ***Building an NER System***